martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 How to search and install an lib?
 ------

-Arduino CLI provide a tool for search and download the same libraries of Arduino IDE from official repos.
-With this tool you can download and install any lib you need it!
+Arduino CLI provide a tool for search and install the same libraries of Arduino IDE (official repos).

 > Tip: You can use grep for filter the info.
-Example:

 ```bash
 hst@rpi:~ $ sudo arduino-cli lib search lcd | grep -i "Name:\|Paragraph:"